mastodon/documentation/Using-Mastodon/FAQ.md

 #### Technically, how does the federation work?

-Since Mastodon version 1.6 we use the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol.
-Currently ActivityPub is a proposed W3C standard.
+Since Mastodon version 1.6 we use the [ActivityPub](https://www.w3.org/TR/activitypub/) protocol which is a recommended W3C standard.
 Mastodon still supports OStatus for compatibility purposes.

 #### What else is part of the federated network?